 NORWAY, A COUNTRY OF GREAT DISTANCES

 With a population of just over 5 millions, and an area of 385 000 square kilometers, the population density of Norway is 73 300 square meters per person.
 This gives plenty of room to experience untouched spectacular nature in peaceful surroundings.
 However, Norway is a long country.
-It will take you about 35 hours to drive from north to south, and that’s just in a straight line.
+It will take you about 35 hours to drive from north to south, and that’s just in a straight line, passing through Sweden.
 The long distances make it preferable to plan your visit and to prioritize which areas you want to cover, as most of us have limited time or a limited budget for our holidays.
-Let us tell you about Norway’s regions, and hopefully help you decide which regions you want to visit!
+Let us tell you about Norway’s regions, and hopefully help you decide which ones you want to visit!

 WESTERN NORWAY – VISIT THE FJORDS:

 Western Norway is a region along the Atlantic coast of southern Norway.
 It features beautiful fjords stretching far into the country, tall luxuriant mountains and picturesque cities close to the ocean.
-Bergen is the largest city of the region, famous for it’s fish market, “Bryggen”, and the seven mountains encircling the city.
+Bergen is the largest city of the region, famous for its fish market, “Bryggen”, and the seven mountains encircling the city.
 You can actually hike them all in one day!
 In May every year, the seven- mountain trip is arranged, and a crowd of both local people and visitors walk the approximate 35 km together.
 Bergen is our home town, so we are particularly fond of this city, providing urban city life, as well as spectacular nature experiences.

 Stavanger is the second largest city of Western Norway, and like Bergen, it provides urban city life as well as great nature experiences.
 Ever heard of the pulpit rock, perhaps?
 It is within a 1,5 hours drive from Stavanger, so if you wish to visit the pulpit rock, Stavanger can be a nice base for your trip.
-Did you know, Stavanger is also famous for its surfing conditions?
+Did you know, Stavanger is also famous for the surfing conditions?
 In both Stavanger and close by Jæren, you will find amazing wave conditions and long white sandy beaches.

-In Western Norway, you will also find Avaldsnes, Norway’s oldest cashel, with a rich viking history.
+In Western Norway, you will also find Avaldsnes, Norway’s oldest cashel with a rich viking history.
 In Avaldsnes we find the place that has given Norway it’s name, the narrow strait called Nordvegen (the north way), where all ship traffic was forced to pass through for nearly 3000 years.

 Must see destinations in Western Norway: